 < My Thoughts > "Questions, questions, questions.”

-The possible constant need for questions to be answered can be a bid for adult attention, coupled with a bit of underlying Obsessive Compulsive Behavior (OCD).
-Autistics showing signs of OCD, like thoughts that won’t go away, saying repetitive words or sing-songy words, or continually checking on something become their daily mantra or ritual.
-Perhaps there is comfort in communicating and connect with the adults in their world, by asking never-ending questions.
+My ‘educated’ guess about the constant question asking is as follows – Constant questions needing to be answered could be a bid for adult attention.
+Autistics showing signs of Obsessive-Compulsive Disorder (OCD) sometimes have thoughts that won’t go away.
+Then, it may be comforting saying repetitive words or sing-songy words, over and over.
+Or, continually checking on something may become their daily mantra or ritual.
+Perhaps questioning is a way of communicating and connecting with the adults in their world, by asking never-ending questions.

 6% At last, I was finally able to sit in the rocking chair with Jaxson and make nice.
 Usually, when he realized he isn’t going to get his way, there is a hurricane of dysfunctional behavior followed by a self-imposed time out, then him hugging me and crying, eventually leading to, “Better, Ruby?”
 “Yes Max, all better,”